josephhuang08/student-guide/docs/content-ops/how-to-contribute-to-this-guide.md

 ## The repository for this guide

-This guide is hosted in a [GitLab repository](https://gitlab.com/StudentProjects/guide).
+This guide is hosted in a [GitHub repository](https://github.com/TUC-NT-DF/student-guide/blob/master/docs/content-ops/how-to-contribute-to-this-guide.md).

 If you want to contribute, please fork, modify and create a merge request following PC3.

 ## Markdown

-Please use [markdown ](https://docs.gitlab.com/ee/user/markdown.html#standard-markdown) for your text.
+Please use [markdown ](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for your text.

 ## Linter